 What affect will dropping a pumping session have on my supply?

-Unfortunately, there is no clear answer here.
+Unfortunately, there is no clear answer here – different women will have different results.
 When you drop a pumping session, your output might not change, it may decrease, or it may even go up.
 (Mine stayed the same when I dropped from 8 to 7 to 6 to 5, went up when I dropped from 5 to 4 pumps per day, and decreased after that.)

 The most important thing that you can do to protect your supply when you drop a pumping session is to add the time from the dropped pump back to other the pumping sessions unless you are weaning from the pump or trying to reduce your supply.
 The total amount of time in a day that you spend pumping should stay the same, just consolidated.
 For example, if you are going for 6 pumps per day at 20 minutes each to 5 pumps per day, you should change the the length of your sessions from 20 to 24 minutes.